 Penny is a classy lady — she was the one we pointed to when the waiter asked who wanted to taste the $30 wine we’d picked — but also incredibly down-to-earth, with an insatiable hunger for bacon and pizza (and both at once, if possible).
 In the arcade of a quaint coastal restaurant, we watched in awe as she won all of us pizza keychains.
 The locals were confused about why we kept cheering.

 Several people had never been to a strip club, including Bex.
-As the dancers performed, I kept watching their face in the mirror behind the stage, head cocked with the most perfect glazed look of awe.
-When I told them how beautiful they were, they admitted to worrying about wearing the right kind of expression.
+As the dancers performed, I kept watching his face in the mirror behind the stage, head cocked with the most perfect glazed look of awe.
+When I told him how beautiful he was, he admitted to worrying about wearing the right kind of expression.

 In some ways, Bex is still young — in others, not at all.
-On the drive to the coast, they entertained me with nail-biting stories of sketchy customers at their day job.
+On the drive to the coast, he entertained me with nail-biting stories of sketchy customers at his day job.
 One time they got held up by an unconvincing criminal and Bex was basically just like, “I don’t believe you.”
 What a boss.